act-rules/act-rules.github.io/_rules/SC4-1-1+SC4-1-2-aria-allowed-attribute.md

 ---
 name: ARIA allowed attribute
 description: |
-  This rule checks that `aria-*` attributes are allowed for the element they are specified on.
+  This rule checks that WAI-ARIA states or properties are allowed for the element they are specified on.

 success_criterion:
 - 4.1.1 # Parsing (A)